mattbradburyuk/multipleResponders/README.md

     }
 }
 ```
+Note, there is a logging line to indicate that it is partyB's bespoke flow responding

 #### cordapp-partyC-responder

 Bespoke flow for Party C to respond to Initiator_A.

-There is a logging line to indicate that it is partyC's bespoke flow responding

 ```kotlin
 @InitiatedBy(Initiator_A::class)